 - Sexually acting out for their age.
 Promiscuous behavior, unnatural interest in subjects of a sexual nature.

 When children show symptoms of sexual abuse, professionals have a duty to report those behaviors and protect the child.
-Health professionals, police, teachers, school employees, and others have an obligation to assure the mental and physical safety of the children they watch over.
+Health professionals, police, teachers, school employees, social workers, and others have an obligation to assure the mental and physical safety of the children they watch over.
 Unfortunately, our lawyers have seen many cases of institutional disregard for the safety of children or others who are in their care.